Dates & Rates

 - What is the admission policy?

-Keewaydin Dunmore accepts all children who can participate in and benefit from the full program offered by the camps, regardless of race, color, religion or national origin.
+Keewaydin Dunmore accepts all children who can participate in and benefit from the full program offered by the camps, regardless of race, color, religion or national origin or transgender or non-binary status.

 - Is the camp religiously affiliated?